leandromds/stack-react/README.md

-# stack-react
+# github-consulting-user
-Simples stack de desenvolvimento front-end (webpack + babel-es6 + react).
+This is a test for front-end job opportunity on gympass company